hantsy/jakartaee11-sandbox/docs/jpa.md

 </plugins>
 ```

-This sample demonstrates the integration of Jakarta Persistence 3.2 and CDI in a Jakarta EE environment.

-To run the tests using the GlassFish Managed Adapter for Arquillian, execute:
+To run the tests on a *managed* Glassfish, execute:

 ```shell
 mvn clean verify -Parq-managed-glassfish
 ```

+It utilizes the GlassFish Managed Adapter for Arquillian and runs tests on real Jakarta application servers.

+> [!NOTE]
+> For more information about Arquillian, visit https://www.arquillian.org.

 ## Summary